 Holmdel home prices are not only among the most expensive in New Jersey, but Holmdel real estate also consistently ranks among the most expensive in America.

-Holmdel is a decidedly white-collar town, with fully 92.20% of the workforce employed in white-collar jobs, well above the national average.
+Holmdel is a decidedly white-collar town, with fully 90.90% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Holmdel is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Holmdel who work in management occupations (17.21%), business and financial occupations (11.58%), and office and administrative support (10.47%).
+There are especially a lot of people living in Holmdel who work in management occupations (14.90%), sales jobs (13.55%), and healthcare (11.03%).

 Also of interest is that Holmdel has more people living here who work in computers and math than 95% of the places in the US.

-In Holmdel, a lot of people use the bus to get to work every day though Holmdel is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Holmdel has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The most common language spoken in Holmdel is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.